aardappel/lobster/docs/source/memory_management.md

 There are currently some exceptions to this:

 * Arguments that are assigned to are always owned.
+* Big functions (and all functions in a dynamic dispatch, which must agree) get a single specialization with all arguments that allow it borrowing: that costs a caller passing a variable nothing, and a caller passing an owned value the same as an owning argument would.
 * The return value of a function is currently always owned.

 Much like variables, some of these could be relaxed/improved in the future.